everlifeai/ebrain-aiml/README.md

         $> yarn install

 ## Usage
-If the setup is correct, starting this server is very simple.
+If the setup is correct, starting this server to try it out is very simple.
 Just run:

         $> yarn start

+(When the Everlife Avatar Node starts up, it auto-starts the brain so nothing needs to be done).

 ## Testing
 Use [`test.js`](./test.js) to chat with the